Dr Brian Bird

 However, Dr Brian Bird, Consultant Medical Oncologist at Bon Secours in Cork, says there’s a worrying trend rearing its head among the patients coming through his doors.

 “We’re seeing more and more male and female non smokers, young people, coming in with lung cancer.
-As it stands, the reasons for that are poorly understood.”
+The cause is currently misunderstood.”

-These non-smokers or light smokers are also more likely to have a ‘druggable mutation’, a mutation in the tumour that can be targeted with specific treatment.
+These non-smokers or light smokers are also more likely to have a ‘druggable mutation’.
+Specific treatments target tumour mutations.

 “There’s often a switch that gets jammed on in a cell, commanding it to divide and grow.
 If you can turn that switch off, it can enable people to live with the disease for years with less of an effect on quality of life,” Bird says.